Sail with us to Brittany

-There is no experience needed for this adventure voyage but they are more suited to those who have sailed before and know they can cope with sailing the boat in sometimes choppy tidal waters.
 Our Brittany and Normandy holidays are ideal voyages if you want to gain lots of sea miles, pilotage practice or 60 mile qualifying passages towards RYA Coastal Skipper or Yachtmaster.
-This is not a suitable voyage if you have any doubts about your health and stamina.

-Vessels sailing to Brittany in 2013 include Eve of St Mawes, Agnes, Grayhound, Eda Frandsen and Bessie Ellen.
+Vessels sailing to Brittany typically include Agnes, Grayhound, Leader, Provident, Pilgrim Eda Frandsen and Irene.
 Step aboard one of these beautiful traditional vessels to enjoy the delights of the french hospitality, cuisine and sailing waters.
 Voyages start from the Westcountry or in the Solent involving some great cross channel sailing.

 Granite Rose Coast & French Rivers